This post may contain affiliate links. Please see our disclosure policy.

 Remove the bubbles with a bubble removal tool and check to make sure you have adequate headspace.
 You can top the jars off with boiling water if you’re short on liquid.
 Then, wipe the rims using a clean, damp cloth to remove food residue or particles.
 Place the lids and bands on the jars, then load them into the pressure canner.

 Put the lid on the pressure canner and allow it to vent steam for 10 minutes.
-Then, process the jars at 10 lbs of pressure for 75 minutes for pints or 90 minutes for quarts.
-Adjust for altitude as needed, and remember to adjust your timing if the pressure drops below 10 lbs.
+Then, process the jars for 60 minutes for pints or 75 minutes for quarts, adjusting pressure to your altitude (see below).

 When the processing time has finished, you can allow the canner to depressurize naturally.
 Remove the jars and let them cool on the counter for 12 hours.
 Check the seals, label, and store the jars for one year.